-The guidance is not advocating a national screening programme for type 2 diabetes, rather the recommendations remind practitioners that age is no barrier to being at high risk of, or developing, type 2 diabetes.
-The 20 recommendations can be used alongside the NHS Health Check programme.
+This guideline covers how to identify adults at high risk of type 2 diabetes.
+It aims to remind practitioners that age is no barrier to being at high risk of, or developing, the condition.
+It also aims to help them provide those at high risk with an effective and appropriate intensive lifestyle-change programme to prevent or delay the onset of type 2 diabetes.
+The recommendations in this guideline can be used alongside the NHS Health Check programme.

-- risk assessment
+- risk assessment and risk identification

-- physical activity:
+- physical activity

 - weight management and dietary advice